RN To BSN (Bachelor of Science in Nursing)

 Entry to the Bridge program requires a student to be a graduate of an RN Occupational Associates Degree program with a minimum of a 2.0 GPA hold a current state of Florida Registered Nursing license.
 The acceptance of previous course work for credit will be determined by the accepting institution, on an individual basis.

-Students will be required to complete courses in the areas of general education courses, pre-requisite courses, core nursing courses and professional nursing courses to complete the 180-quarter hour program.
+Students will be required to complete courses in the areas of general education courses, pre-requisite courses, core nursing courses and professional nursing courses to complete the 180-semester hour program.

-The entire BSN program is six (6) quarters long, full time comprising of twelve (12) general education courses, seven (7) pre-requisite courses, nine (9) core nursing courses and thirteen (13) professional nursing courses equally 180 quarter hours.
+The entire BSN program is six (6) semesters long, full time comprising of twelve (12) general education courses, seven (7) pre-requisite courses, nine (9) core nursing courses and thirteen (13) professional nursing courses equally 180 semester hours.

 Areas of study can include nursing values and roles, fundamental nursing concepts and techniques, adult health nursing, gerontological nursing, mental health nursing, gynecology, obstetrics and pediatrics nursing, community health concepts, medical and surgical nursing and pharmacology, management, administration, ethics, research and critical thinking.